Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 If you drive to Portugal in a motorhome or campervan, you will be arriving from Spain, as there are no direct ferry routes to Portugal.

-If your campervanning trip is starting in the UK, and are looking for the best motorhome route to Portugal, you have a choice of options.
+If your campervanning trip starts in the UK and you are looking for the best motorhome route to Portugal, you have a choice of options.
 Obviously, all include crossing the Channel first.

 Brittany Ferries runs two routes to Spain.
 From Plymouth to Santander (20 hours) and from Portsmouth to Santander or Bilbao (24 hours).

-Alternatively, you could get a ferry or use the Euro tunnel to France and then drive through France and Spain to get to Portugal.
+Alternatively, you could take a ferry or use the Euro tunnel to France and then drive through France and Spain to Portugal.

 You can get a quote from Ferries Direct here.